FlightControl-Master/MOOSE/README.md

 Note: MOOSE is complementary to [MIST](https://github.com/mrSkortch/MissionScriptingTools/releases), so if you use MIST in parallel with MOOSE objects, this should work.

-# MOOSE Directory Structure
+# 5) MOOSE Directory Structure

-As you can see at the GitHub site, the MOOSE framework is devided into a couple of directories:
+The MOOSE framework is devided into a couple of directories:

 * Moose Development: Contains the collection of lua files that define the MOOSE classes.
 You can use this directory to build the dynamic luadoc documentation intellisense in your eclipse development environment.
 * Moose Mission Setup: Contains the Moose.lua file to be included in your scripts when using MOOSE classes (see below the point Mission Design with Moose).
 * Moose Test Missions: Contains a directory structure with Moose Test Missions and examples.
 In each directory, you will find a miz file and a lua file containing the main mission script.
 * Moose Training: Contains the documentation of Moose generated with luadoc from the Moose source code.
 The presentations used during the videos in my [youtube channel](https://www.youtube.com/channel/UCjrA9j5LQoWsG4SpS8i79Qg), are also to be found here.

-# Mission Design with Moose
+# 6) Mission Design with Moose

-In order to create a mission using MOOSE, you'll have to include a file named **Moose.lua**:
+In order to create or design a mission using MOOSE, you'll have to include a file named **Moose.lua**:

 1. Create a new mission in the DCS World Mission Editor.
 2. In the mission editor, create a new trigger.